1. The Future of the Cleaning Industry: Trends and Growth Outlook

 Some small business owners believe in starting small to grow big.
 Maybe you do not need the biggest and best cleaning van to start out.
 Purchasing a used model in good condition, and then saving for the cleaning van of your dreams, can be a safer path for your company.

-13. Apply for a Business License
+6.1 Obtaining a Cleaning Business License

 Some cities, states and other levels of government require a business license for your cleaning business.
 You can do Internet research or contact your local court house for this information.